MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 ### .drop stored_query_results

-Deletes active stored query results created in current database by the specified principal.
+Deletes active stored query results created in the current database by the specified principal.

 `Database Admin` permission is required for invoking this command.